 How often should I antifoul my boat?

-How often you should antifoul your boat depends on several factors, such as location and usage – however, boats that are afloat on the water for prolonged periods should be regularly checked to determine whether the protective coating needs to be reapplied.
+The frequency of applying antifoul to your boat depends on several factors, such as location and usage – however, boats that are afloat on the water for prolonged periods should be regularly checked to determine whether the protective coating needs to be reapplied.
 Vessels that are regularly lifted out of the water during the season, and subsequently cleaned with a jet wash, may only need antifoul applied once every few years.

 What are the different types of antifoul paint?